-Under Alternative 1, no action, the sunset provision implemented through Amendment 40 would allow sector separation to expire after the 2017 fishing year (GMFMC 2014a).
-If this were to occur, the recreational sector fishing for red snapper would no longer be managed under two component sub-quotas, but managed a single recreational quota.
+Under Alternative 1 (No Action), the sunset provision implemented through Amendment 40 would allow sector separation to expire after the 2017 fishing year (GMFMC 2014a).
+If this were to occur, the recreational sector fishing for red snapper would no longer be managed under two component annual catch limit (ACLs), but instead be managed under a single recreational ACL.
 Thus, rather than projecting component-specific federal fishing seasons for 2018 and beyond, only one federal recreational season applying to both components would be projected for the recreational sector.
 Amendments 41 and 42 could continue to be developed; however, at least for Amendment 41, a new action would need to be added to establish a red snapper allocation for the charter industry.
-Amendment 42 would be able to apply a portion of the recreational catch based on historical landings from the Southeast Region Headboat Survey.
+Amendment 42 would be able to apply a portion of the recreational catch based on historical landings from the Southeast Region Headboat Survey (SRHS).

-Alternative 2 would extend the sunset provision for a set number of years and Options 2a-2b would allow sector separation to expire after 3 to 10 years.
+Preferred Alternative 2 would extend the sunset provision for a set number of years and Options 2a-2c would allow sector separation to expire after 3 to 10 years.
 Under Option 2a, sector separation would be extended an additional 3 years and would expire after the 2020 fishing year.
-Under Option 2b, sector separation would be extended an additional 5 years and would expire after the 2022 fishing year.
+Under Preferred Option 2b, sector separation would be extended an additional 5 years and would expire after the 2022 fishing year.
 Finally, under Option 2c, sector separation would be extended an additional 10 years and would expire after the 2027 fishing year.
 Selecting any of the options as preferred under this alternative would provide additional time for Amendments 41 and 42 to be fully evaluated.

-Alternative 3 would remove the sunset provision and allow sector separation to continue until such time as the Council takes action eliminating sector separation.
-This alternative would relieve any time constraints for completing Amendments 41 and 42, or any other action concerning management measures for the separate components of the recreational sector that the Council decides to take.
+Alternative 3 would remove the sunset provision and allow sector separation to continue until such time as the Gulf of Mexico Fishery Management Council (Council) takes action eliminating sector separation.
+This alternative would relieve any time constraints for completing

+Amendments 41 and 42, or any other action the Council decides to take concerning management measures for the separate components of the recreational sector.